Upload DNA to Ancestry

 The good news is while AncestryDNA doesn’t allow uploading of a raw data file, they do allow customers to download their information.
 With so many free DNA upload sites available, Ancestry DNA test results can be much more valuable to customers.

-The disadvantage to choosing Ancestry for DNA testing is that it’s not as comprehensive as other DNA tests, such as Sequencing.com’s Ultimate DNA Test or its whole-genome sequencing service .
+The disadvantage to choosing Ancestry for DNA testing is that it’s not as comprehensive as other DNA tests, such as Sequencing.com’s whole-genome sequencing service.
 This may not be much of a problem for getting results from Ancestry, but it can be an issue when trying to get the DNA data further analyzed.

 For example, Ancestry’s DNA test does not test the mitochondrial chromosome or the Y chromosome.
 This means that the data from Ancestry’s DNA test will not contain any data from the mitochondrial or Y chromosomes, which are very important for determining maternal and paternal lineage.